woossi0/suite/docs/usermanual/source/dataadmin/mbtiles/index.rst

 .. include:: ../../install/include/ext/mbtiles_verify.txt

-For more information on adding a store and publishing layers, please see the :geoserver:`GeoServer documentation for MBTiles </community/mbtiles/>`.
+For more information on adding a store and publishing layers, please see the `GeoServer documentation for MBTiles <../../community/mbtiles/>`_.

 Caveats
 -------